jahirfiquitiva/PaperBoard-Final/README.md

 # License

-This source is shared under the CreativeCommons Attribution-NonCommercial-ShareAlike license.
+This source is shared under the CreativeCommons Attribution-ShareAlike license.

 	Copyright 2015 Jahir Fiquitiva